diegoclair/go_boilerplate/README.md

 ## Description ✈️
 Here I tried to create an golang boilerplate with experiences that I got with doing some projects using Go.
-I tried to use concepts from Clean Arch and some about DDD.
+I tried to use some concepts from DDD and Clean Arch.

 Now I'm studying about how to implements test in a better way possible.
 Feel free to help me improve the project/structure.